NaszvadiG/cim-xa/README.md

 IMPORTANT: If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>

-USE IDIORM ALONE OR IDIORM+PARIS?: <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>
+SHOULD I USE IDIORM ALONE OR IDIORM+PARIS? <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

-SAMPLE CONTROLLER CODE USING IDIORM WITH SAVANT:
+SAMPLE CONTROLLER CODE USING IDIORM [WITHOUT PARIS] WITH SAVANT:

 require_once '/savant/Savant3.php';